-only under reviewed by extreme circumstances.
-All requests must be made in writing and will be y the Department faculty.
-Any approved request is contingent on the student the following conditions.
-Please place initials along each statement: I am aware that requesting to take an exam at a time other than scheduled allows an opportunity for information to be given to individuals whom have not yet taken the exam or to receive information from individuals whom have already taken the exam.
+In the Department of Physical Therapy, a Request for Special Examination is granted only under extreme circumstances.
+All requests must be made in writing and will be reviewed by the Department faculty.
+Any approved request is contingent on the student agreeing to the following conditions.
+Please place initials along each statement:

+I am aware that requesting to take an exam at a time other than scheduled allows an opportunity for information to be given to individuals whom have not yet taken the exam or to receive information from individuals whom have already taken the exam.
 I attest that I will not disseminate any information from the exam that I am privileged to take at an earlier time to any person or persons.
 I attest that I will not receive any information from the exam that I am privileged to take at a later time than it is scheduled from any person or persons.
 I am aware that the course instructor may, at his/her discretion, provide the examination in a modified format from the original examination to enhance academic integrity.

-Below is the School policy regarding Academic Integrity. obtaining info information-i with the respo The departme oe brought be INTEGRITY: Acts of dishonesty-including theft, plagiarism, giving or ormation in examinations or other academic exercises, or knowingly giving false is unacceptable for students in the School.
-Instructors and students are charged onsibility of reporting instances of such behavior to the department chairperson, and chairperson is responsible for investigation.
-Substantiated violations are to affore the dean for disciplinary action.
-Such action may include, but is not ademic probation or dismissal from the program.
-Student Signa ture DEPARTMEN Denied · □ Appro Department Chair or Program Director Signature □ Date & z Time of Special Examination □ \$50,00 Fee Paid OPY FOR: TUDENT INSTRUCTOR DEPARTMENT
+Below is the School policy regarding Academic Integrity.

+ACADEMIC INTEGRITY: Acts of dishonesty-including theft, plagiarism, giving or obtaining information in examinations or other academic exercises, or knowingly giving false information-is unacceptable for students in the School.
+Instructors and students are charged with the responsibility of reporting instances of such behavior to the department chairperson.
+The department chairperson is responsible for investigation.
+Substantiated violations are to be brought before the dean for disciplinary action.
+Such action may include, but is not limited to, academic probation or dismissal from the program.